 - Eymet Market (local market every Thursday morning)

-- Issigeac Market (quirky, arty, foodie heaven – every Sunday morning)
+- Issigeac Market ( arty, foodie heaven – every Sunday morning)

 - Brocante & Vide Greniers Fairs